Lailloken/Lailloken-UI/README.md

 ## About:
-A light-weight AHK script with UI and QoL features for Path of Exile, emphasizing ease-of-use, minimalist design, and seamless integration into the game-client.
+A light-weight AHK script with UI and QoL features for Path of Exile, emphasizing ease-of-use, minimalist design, low hotkey requirements, and seamless integration into the game-client.
 This project is **not** affiliated with or endorsed by Grinding Gear Games (GGG) in any way.
 <br>

 ## Download & Setup